pangeo-data/climpred/docs/source/reference_forecast.rst

 To quantify the quality of an initialized forecast, it is useful to judge it against some simple reference forecast. ``climpred`` currently supports a several reference forecasts, and we are open to adding other reference forecasts.
-Consider opening a `Pull Request <contributing.html>`_.
+Consider opening a `Pull Request <contributing.html>`_ for additional references.

-**Persistence Forecast**: Whatever is observed at the time of initialization is forecasted to persist into the forecast period [Jolliffe2012]_.
+**Persistence Forecast**: Whatever is observed at the time of initialization is forecasted to persist into the forecast period [Jolliffe2012_].
 You can compute this by passing ``reference="persistence"`` into :py:meth:`.HindcastEnsemble.verify`, :py:meth:`.HindcastEnsemble.bootstrap`, :py:meth:`.PerfectModelEnsemble.verify` and :py:meth:`.PerfectModelEnsemble.bootstrap`.

-**Damped Persistence Forecast**: (*Not Implemented*) The amplitudes of the anomalies reduce in time exponentially at a time scale of the local autocorrelation [Yuan2016]_.
+**Damped Persistence Forecast**: (*Not Implemented*) The amplitudes of the anomalies reduce in time exponentially at a time scale of the local autocorrelation [Yuan2016_].

 .. math::

     v_{dp}(t) = v(0)e^{-\alpha t}

-**Climatology**: The average values at the temporal forecast resolution (e.g., annual, monthly, daily) over some long period, which is usually 30 years [Jolliffe2012]_.
+**Climatology**: The average values at the temporal forecast resolution (e.g., annual, monthly, daily) over some long period, which is usually 30 years [Jolliffe2012_].
 You can compute this by passing ``reference="climatology"`` into :py:meth:`.HindcastEnsemble.verify`, :py:meth:`.HindcastEnsemble.bootstrap`, :py:meth:`.PerfectModelEnsemble.verify` and :py:meth:`.PerfectModelEnsemble.bootstrap`.